boltops-tools/lono/docs/_docs/existing-templates.md

 nav_order: 2
 ---

 If you already have existing CloudFormation templates, you can use the `--source` option to reuse them.
-This allows you to take advantage of lono features.
+This allows you to take advantage of lono features with little effort.
 The source can be a file or an url.

 ## Example

-Use [lono new](/reference/lono-new/) to quickly generate an empty lono project.
+First, use [lono new](/reference/lono-new/) to quickly generate an empty lono project.

     lono new infra
     cd infra